Rani Hamid: Early life and career

+Hamid won her 20th Bangladesh National Women's title in September 2019.
+This is the most Bangladeshi Women's Championship titles by a wide margin.

+In September 2024, at the age of 80, Hamid defeated Springer Leshay of Barbados in the 3rd round match of the 45th Chess Olympiad, in Budapest, Hungary as Bangladesh's women's team beat Barbados with a 3.5-0.5 score.

 Personal life

 Hamid was married to Lieutenant colonel MA Hamid, a sports organiser, from 1959 to 2008 (his death).
 Their son Kaiser Hamid is a former football player for Mohammedan Sporting Club and the captain of Bangladesh national football team during the 1980s and 1990s.
 Her other son, Sohel Hamid, was a national squash champion.
 Her youngest son, Shajahan Hamid Bobby (d.
 2022), was a national handball player and a first division football league player.
 Her daughter is Jabin Hamid.